 Barron's AP Human Geography, Eighth Edition

 Price: About $19

 - Two full practice exams with answers and explanations in the book

-- Good survey of the different types of questions you’ll see on the test and the best way to solve each of them
+- Good survey of the different types of questions you will see on the exam and the best way to solve each of them

 - Does a good job of sticking to the content you need to know for the test

-- Dense with long paragraphs, harder to get through than Princeton Review
+- Dense with long paragraphs, making it a bit harder to get through than The Princeton Review book above

 Best Short-Term Review Book

 REA's AP Human Geography Crash Course, 2018 Edition and 2020 Edition